val-town/val-town-docs/src/content/docs/rest-api/aliases.md

 ---

 :::note

-💡 These vals accept a `token` parameter for private vals
+💡 These endpoints accept a `token` parameter for private vals

 :::